radkill/simple-lazy-load-videos/readme.txt

 1. Admin settings on the Settings -> Simple Lazy Load Videos screen.

 == Changelog ==
+= 1.0.0 =
+* Add Gutenberg support
+* New oEmbed template logic
+* Do template replacement only on frontend
+* Fix Vimeo thumbnail

 = 0.9.0 =
 * Stop all other video or HTML media if new video starts playing
 * Stop all video if HTML media starts playing